 What is inclusive marketing?

-Inclusive marketing is defined as creating content that truly reflects the diverse communities that brands serve.
+Inclusive marketing is defined by Hubspot as creating content that truly reflects the diverse communities that brands serve.
 It’s connecting with an audience across a broad spectrum of class, sexual orientation, ethnicity, and so forth.
 Running an inclusive marketing campaign elevates customer stories and leads positive social change; deepening connections with customers through the delivery of respectful content that speaks to them and celebrates who they are.

 How can you create an inclusive marketing strategy?